tcalmant/ipopo/docs/refcards/services.rst

    prone to bugs: please report any bug encounter on the `project GitHub <https://github.com/tcalmant/ipopo/issues>`_.

-.. note:: Even if the Prototype Service Factories flag is available in the API, this kind of service factory is not yet handled by iPOPO.

 A service factory is a pseudo-service with a specific flag, which can create individual instances of service objects for different bundles.
 Sometimes a service needs to be differently configured depending on which